 Avoid Deny Defend ™ is a civilian response plan containing three options:

 A – Avoid.
 This is the preferred option and begins with situational awareness of one’s environment prior to any active, hostile act occurring.
-It also includes having a plan ahead of time what you would do in the event of an active shooter and knowing escape routes.
+It also includes having a plan ahead of time regarding what you would do in the event of an active shooter and knowing escape routes.
 Avoid Danger.

 D – Deny.
 If avoidance isn’t possible, find ways to prevent the attacker from having access to you and others around you.
 (Close/lock doors, barricade doorways with furniture, etc.).
 Deny Access.